bardia22/EECE284RobotCode/README.md

 EECE284RobotCode
 ================

-C Code to run on an autonomous robot that follows an electromagnetic pat buried under the surface of a table
+C Code to run on an autonomous robot that follows an electromagnetic path buried under the surface of a table